• Skip to primary navigation

 The interior dimensions are beautifully proportioned, in my opinion.

-And the stained glass roses are magnificent.
+And the stained-glass rosettes are magnificent.

 • Location